Etinger-Asaf/file-structure/README.md

-Representation of file structure in vanile JS.
+Representation of file structure in Vanilla JS.

 Abilities -